 One companion needed for the member's health and safety is covered.
 For medically necessary care, a second companion is covered for a child under age 19.

 Reimbursement of Travel Claims

-- Transplants: You must pay for all travel expenses yourself and submit a Claim Reimbursement Form. - Cellular Immunotherapy, and Gene Therapy: You must pay for all travel expenses yourself and submit a Claim Reimbursement Form.
+Transplants: You must pay for all travel expenses yourself and submit a Claim Reimbursement Form.